 · The software must be expected to last more than one year.

 · The software must be readily available for purchase by the general public.

 · The software must be subject to a non-exclusive license (e.g., it’s not just yours).

 · The software must not have been substantially modified.

 Custom code – software that is written or highly customized for your company is not eligible.

-It includes any program designed to cause a computer to perform a desired function.
-However, a database or similar item is not considered computer software unless it is in the public domain and is incidental to the operation of otherwise qualifying software.
+Databases or similar are not considered deductible computer software unless it is in the public domain and is incidental to the operation of otherwise qualifying software.